andreagp/Geant4-tutorial/README.md

 # Geant4-tutorial
 This product includes software developed by Members of the Geant4 Collaboration (http://cern.ch/geant4)

-This tutorial is based on Geant4 B1 example using version geant4.10.04
+This tutorial is based on Geant4 B1 example using version geant4.10.04 and it uses git/github.